Child Custody Final Hearing Process

 How long does the Final Hearing process take?

 No strict timeframe exists for Family Court hearings, and it is important to remember that each case differs.
-Many matters are finalised within 12 months, however, some may take years, depending on their complexity.
-Interim orders are designed to be temporary and can be determined within a few weeks if deemed to be urgent, or within 2-3 months.
+Many matters are finalised within 12 months.
+However, some may take years, depending on their complexity.
+Interim orders are designed to be temporary and can be determined within a few weeks if deemed urgent or within 2-3 months.

 What does a judge look for at a Final Hearing for Children’s living arrangements?

-The two primary considerations are the benefit to the child of having a meaningful relationship with both parents and the need to protect the child from harm.
+Child custody law is part of the Family Law Act 1975.
+The two primary considerations are the child’s benefit from having a meaningful relationship with both parents and the need to protect the child from harm.

 Do all parenting matters need a Final Hearing?